trntv/apis-list/apis/nimiq-hub/nimiq-hub.md

 # Nimiq Hub
 Nimiq aims to be the best performing and easiest-to-use decentralized payment protocol ecosystem.
 The Nimiq Hub API enables website developers to integrate payment with Nimiq into their webapp, shop, and mobile app.
-It&#x27;s all open source, the GitHub repository is here: http://github. com/nimiq/hub
+It's all open source, the GitHub repository is here: http://github. com/nimiq/hub

 ##  🔗 Links
 **Docs / Website**: https://nimiq.github.io/hub/